jhoneill/jhoneill.github.io/_posts/2025-03-30-HereInMyCar.md

 cars.**

 I'm creating a fork of my blog to talk about my experience as an electric car owner.
-The Gary Numan’s “Cars” is old favourite sog and “Stable4Days” became the working title before I hit the keyboard...
+Gary Numan’s “Cars” is old favourite song and “Stable4Days” became the working title before I hit the keyboard...
 So ...

 Late in the summer of 2024 the repair bills to keep my ten-year old Volkswagen